yongjun21/sg-heatmap/README.md

 var oldHeatmap = new SgHeatmap()

-// Method 1 (Preferred)
+// Method 1 (cloning locally)
 var newHeatmap = oldHeatmap.clone(true)
 // setting option false will clone only polygon data
 // but not state object

-// Method 2
-var newHeatmap = new SgHeatmap(oldHeatmap)
-// this is also allowed but state object will always be copied

-// Method 3 (for sending data between server and client) var serializedData = oldHeatmap.serialize(true) var newHeatmap = new SgHeatmap(JSON.stringify(serializedData))
+// Method 2 (for sending data between server and client) var serializedData = oldHeatmap.serialize(true) var newHeatmap = new SgHeatmap(JSON.stringify(serializedData))
 // as before, setting option false will clone only polygon data